 Bath City Farm, Kelston View, Whiteway, Bath, BA2 1NW

-All ages welcome but under 16s must be accompanied by an adult.
+All welcome.
+Under 16s must be accompanied by an adult.

-This workshop would normally cost £10+ but thanks to players of The National Lottery we are able to offer it for free!
+This event would normally cost £10+ but thanks to players of The National Lottery we are able to offer it for free!

 What to bring